venkovic/cpp-n-pcf/README.md

 ## n-pcf

-##### C++ code for FFT-based estimation of 2- and 3-points correlation functions of bi-dimensional signals sampled on structured grids.
+##### C++ code for FFT-based estimation of 2- and 3-points correlation functions of 2D signals sampled on structured grids.

 Author: Nicolas Venkovic